Olympian (character): Achilles Warkiller

-Zeus created him when he felt that the female Amazons had failed in their mission and a new race of all-male heroes would need to rise to carry out his plans.
-Named Achilles and charged as the new leader of the Gargareans, he was created from the heart of the Hawaiian god Kane Milohai.
-He eventually becomes an ally to the Amazon princess.
-At one point, he is crowned the King of Themyscira (replacing Hippolyta and for political reasons chose the Amazon Alkyone as his Queen).
-However, Alkyone plotted to kill Princess Diana (as part of her overall quest to return Hippolyta to the throne).
-Achilles and Diana worked together and overthrew Alkyone.
-Later, Diana introduced Achilles to a man named Patrick Cleese, whom he recognized as the reincarnation of his beloved Patroclus from ancient times.
+Zeus created Achilles from the heart of the Hawaiian god Kāne Milohaʻi when he felt that the female Amazons had failed in their mission and a new race of all-male heroes would need to rise to carry out his plans.
+Achilles becomes the leader of the Gargareans and an ally of Wonder Woman.
+At one point, he is crowned the King of Themyscira, choosing the Amazon Alkyone as his queen.
+However, Alkyone plots to kill Wonder Woman as part of her plan to return Hippolyta to the throne.
+Achilles and Diana work together to overthrow Alkyone.
+Diana later introduces Achilles to a man named Patrick Cleese, who he recognizes as the reincarnation of his beloved Patroclus.
 He eventually settles in Markovia and joins the Outsiders.

-Sexuality

-In the Wonder Woman stories, Achilles marries a female Amazon for purely political purposes.
-After the dissolution of their marriage, he is introduced to a man that he believes is the reincarnation of Patroclus, with whom he had a relationship during ancient times.
-Although not directly indicated on-panel, Gail Simone (creator of Achilles) revealed in an interview that the character Achilles is gay.
+In a 2011 interview with Bleeding Cool, Gail Simone revealed that Achilles is gay.

 Powers and abilities

-Aristides Demetrios wields the Golden Fleece which grants him the power of fifty Argonauts.